Dynamic Nutrition Goals & TDEE

 Lorenzo Adacher

 Currently, the daily calorie goal in Bevel is a fixed value that does not take into account the calories consumed during training.
-This means that on the days I work out, my real calorie requirement is higher, but the app doesn't reflect it, making it difficult to calibrate my diet properly.
+This means that on the days I work out, my real calorie requirement is higher, but the app doesn't reflect it, making it difficult to properly calibrate my diet.

-When a training session is recorded or imported from the Fitness section, the calories burned are automatically added to the daily calorie goal.
+When a training session is recorded or imported from the Fitness section (or Apple Health/HealthKit), the calories burned are automatically added to the daily calorie goal.
 For example, if my goal is 2.200 kcal and I burned 400 kcal in the gym, the goal for the day is automatically updated to 2.600 kcal.

-Allow you to create and save multiple nutritional objective profiles (e.g. 'Training day' and 'Rest day'), which can be programmed or activated manually from time to time, without having to change every single value every day.
+Allow you to create and save multiple nutritional objective profiles (e.g. 'Training day' and 'Rest day'), to be activated manually from time to time, without having to change every single value every day.

 Leah